This review looks at a WordPress page builder plugin with a built-in HTML and CSS editor: LiveCanvas.

-Unlike some other popular WordPress page builder plugins, LiveCanvas makes it easy to edit the underlying HTML and CSS of your pages.
+Unlike some other popular WordPress page builder plugins, LiveCanvas makes it easy to edit your pages’ underlying HTML and CSS.
 Thanks to this, you get a lot more control over how your content will look.
-At any point, you can view the HTML and then make changes to it.
+You can view the HTML and then make changes to it at any point.
 These changes will be instantly applied to your page, making it easy to take more control over the design of your content.

-With LiveCanvas, editing the HTML and CSS is made easier by the code editor interface.
-When you open the HTML Editor, all of the code is clearly formatted and aligned.
+With LiveCanvas, the code editor interface makes editing the HTML and CSS easier.
+When you open the HTML Editor, all code is formatted and aligned.
 Colors are used to make the code easier to read.
 You can also easily collapse and fold the code to get a clearer view of the section you are editing.

-If you need to resize the code editor window, that’s easy too.
-Simply drag the edge of the window to make it smaller or bigger as needed.
+If you need to resize the code editor window.
+Drag the edge of the window to make it smaller or bigger as needed.
 Another really impressive feature of the LiveCanvas code editor is the autocomplete function.
 This will help you write your code faster and reduce errors by making suggestions via autocomplete.
 Another helpful aspect of the code editor is its ability to fix your code by adding any closing tags you forgot to include.

-The LiveCanvas editor can help prevent you from getting overwhelmed when editing the HTML and CSS of your page, too.
-To do this, the code editor hides all the HTML and CSS from view, apart from the specific element you’re editing.
+The LiveCanvas editor can help prevent you from getting overwhelmed when editing your page’s HTML and CSS.
+The code editor hides all the HTML and CSS from view, apart from the specific element you’re editing.
 This allows you to focus on the part of the page you’re working on, without getting distracted or lost in the rest of the page code.

-Even if you don’t know much, or any, HTML this feature will still be useful.
-As there are so many HTML snippets available online, you can copy and paste those examples into your LiveCanvas page design.
+Even if you don’t know much, HTML, this feature will still be useful.
+There are so many HTML snippets available online, you can copy and paste those examples into your LiveCanvas page design.
 Due to this, you can add more elements to your pages, such as call-to-action buttons, that you’ve found online.
-Alternatively, if you do know some HTML, then you’re sure to appreciate the ease with which you can add your own HTML to your pages.
+Alternatively, if you know some HTML, you’re sure to appreciate the ease with which you can add your HTML to your pages.

 Make your own bricks: the Block and Section Library

-In LiveCanvas you have the option of saving your own HTML chunks it to a local library for easy reuse into your pages.
-This is a great time-saving feature – It’s definitely something that those who are creating multiple custom pages or websites will appreciate.
+In LiveCanvas you can save your HTML chunks it to a local library for easy reuse into your pages.
+This is a great time-saving feature – It’s something that those creating multiple custom pages or websites will appreciate.

-If you’ve used other WordPress page builders in the past and found that your content all looks rather similar, this feature can help you build up your own custom library of modules to give your designs a totally original look – and covering your highly specific needs.
+Suppose you’ve used other WordPress page builders in the past and found that your content all looks rather similar.
+In that case, this feature can help you build up your own custom library of modules to give your designs a totally original look – and covering your highly specific needs.